Feds charge California investor who donated $900K to Trump inaugural committee

 Some U.S. officials agreed to take action on issues Zuberi presented to them, prosecutors said, but most of his efforts were unsuccessful and his clients lost large amounts of money.

-“Mr. Zuberi’s multi-faceted scheme allowed him to line his pockets by concealing the fact that he was representing foreign clients, obtaining access for clients by making a long series of illegal contributions, and skimming money paid by his clients,” said United States Attorney Nick Hanna.
+"Mr. Zuberi’s multifaceted scheme allowed him to line his pockets by concealing the fact that he was representing foreign clients, obtaining access for clients by making a long series of illegal contributions, and skimming money paid by his clients," United States Attorney Nick Hanna said.

 "Mr. Zuberi circumvented laws designed to insulate U.S. policy and our election process from foreign intervention.
 This investigation has halted his illegal conduct, will result in several felony convictions, and could send him to prison for a lengthy period of time."

-But Zuberi spokesman Steve Rabinowitz said the check was never cashed.
+But Zuberi's spokesman said the check was never cashed.
 Zuberi and Cohen never spoke again after March 2017, Rabinowitz said.

 “Imaad [Zuberi] did not pursue Cohen; it was the other way around," Rabinowitz said.
 "And their would-be relationship fell apart when Zuberi didn’t sign the contract, not when Cohen didn’t cash the check.
 And how could he?
 They didn’t have a deal.”